-Dr. Alexia has over 25 years of experience in audit, estimating, and cost risk management.
-She is a Fellow of RICS Americas, AACE International, the Guild of Project Controls, and a member of the governing council of ICEC.
+Today we’re joined by Dr Alexia Nalewaik to discuss the topic of why are published price indices important.
+Dr Alexia Nalewaik has over 25 years of experience in audit, estimating, and cost risk management.
+She is a Fellow of RICS Americas, AACE International, the Guild of Project Controls, and ICEC.
+She is a member of the governing council of ICEC.

 Alexia is also the Past President of AACE International, and a Past Chair of ICEC, the International Cost Engineering Council.
 She has published two books on performance audit and reporting and her current research focuses on cost indices and societal value.